-Iperius is a powerful, complete, and easy-to-use piece of software for backing up VMware ESXi.
-It supports the incremental and differential backup of ESXi (CBT/VDDK) virtual machines, including the free ESXi Free version.
+Iperius is a backup software for VMware ESXi, vCenter and ESXi Free.
+It is powerful, complete, and extremely easy-to-use.
+It supports incremental and differential backup of ESXi (CBT/VDDK) virtual machines, including the free ESXi Free version.

 Iperius also allows connections via vCenter and the automatic restoration of virtual machines, including on different hosts.
 These powerful features make up a complete framework for protecting any server infrastructure, with features such as Hyper-V backup/restore, SQL Server database backup/restore, and Exchange mail servers.